Perception Pescador Pilot 12.0 Review

 Pilot Drive Motor

-The most obvious and important feature of the Perception Pescador Pilot 12 has already been introduced.
+The most obvious and important feature of this kayak has already been introduced.
 The pedal drive allows you to cruise around almost noiselessly by pumping your feet and getting a prolonged, low-impact lower-ab workout.
-But don't expect to impress too many ladies with a hot post-fish beach bod, this pedal drive is seriously easy to operate.
+But don’t expect to impress too many ladies with a hot post-fish beach bod, this pedal drive is seriously easy to operate.
 With a little fiddling with chair placement and angle, you should be able to navigate waters far more efficiently than with a paddle.

 What’s more, this thing is so quiet.
 You could paddle around a dozen floating, sleeping babies without causing a stir.
 With boat traffic the way it is on many lakes and rivers today, fish are going to want to make friends with this kayak.